I. Course Prefix/Number: MAT 131

 IV.
 Learning Objectives

-8. Apply the Central Limit Theorem to solve problems involving sampling distributions.
+- Apply the Central Limit Theorem to solve problems involving the distribution of sample means.

-12. Calculate and interpret the linear correlation coefficients and regression lines.
+- Calculate and interpret the correlation coefficients and regression lines and their statistical significance.

 • plagiarism (turning in work not written by you, or lacking proper citation),